 Since launching my video tutorials I have wanted to setup some tests to increase video conversion rate using a plugin like Simple Video Pro or Easy Web Video.

-As part of my Google Webmaster Guidelines experiment I have integrated a few tracking points to track things like email sign ups, social actions, affiliate clicks, and downloads which I have setup as goals in Google Analytics.
+As part of my Google Webmaster Guidelines experiment I have integrated a few tracking points to track things like email sign ups, social actions, affiliate clicks, and downloads which I have setup as goals & events in Google Analytics.

 I will be reporting on those metrics as part of that experiment but at the same time I want to optimise the conversion rate of the videos.